Channel 1 Admission Due Dates

 Undergraduate degrees obtained at foreign institutions must be equivalent of a 4 year US BS degree or a 3 year BS plus MS.

-After admission and before the end of the first semester in the CMB program, students will be required to provide official transcripts (transmitted to CSU directly by the institution) for all undergraduate and advanced degrees you obtained, from all institutions you earned course credits from, and from the final institution that granted your degrees.
+By the start date of the CMB program ~August 16, 2026, students will be required to provide official transcripts (transmitted to CSU directly by the institution) for all undergraduate and advanced degrees obtained, from all institutions you earned course credits from, and from the final institution(s) that granted your degrees.
 This includes all course credits you may have earned from institutions other than the ones that granted your degrees.

 Letters of Recommendation

 Minimum of two (2) letters submitted by your recommenders received.
 Three letters should be submitted if they are available, but these extra letters are not required for initial review.
-However, applications that only have one (1) letter on file by the due date will be considered incomplete, and may be declined without review.
+However, applications that only have one (1) letter on file by the due date will be considered incomplete and may be declined without review.

 Letters from instructors who know the applicant primarily from the classroom environment are also acceptable, although these are typically not as effective in describing the applicant’s potential as a future graduate researcher.